mdolab/pygeo/paper/paper.md

 ## Geometry Generation

 pyGeo can create simple geometries in the IGES file format, a common type readable by computer-aided design (CAD) tools.
-One method of geometry generation in pyGeo is generating a surface by lofting between user-specified cross-section, which is most commonly used to create a wing from airfoil cross-sections (\autoref{fig:geo_gen}).
+One method of geometry generation in pyGeo is generating a surface by lofting between user-specified cross-sections, which is most commonly used to create a wing from airfoil cross-sections (\autoref{fig:geo_gen}).
 In particular, rounded or pinched wingtip geometries can be generated easily.
 These features rely on the open-source package pySpline[^2], which handles the underlying B-spline implementation.